Scott Burton & the Equitable Center

 History

 The two buildings that comprise the Equitable Center (now AXA) were planned in the 1980s to contain significant works of public art.
-Three of these are by Scott Burton (1939-1989).
+Three of these were by Scott Burton (1939-1989).

-The Equitable Center has three works from Burton.
-In the building’s Seventh Avenue lobby Burton installed Atrium Furnishment (1984-85), a 40-foot semi-circular bench of marble with onyx lights set around a circular table with a fountain (now a planter).
-The arc of the bench is echoed by a small grove of conifer trees.
+In the 1980s, Burton focused on creating public art pieces, completing about two dozen in the United States and in Europe before his death from AIDS at the age of 50.
+All of these works serve a social function, inviting interaction with the public.
+They bridged the divide between high art and utilitarian furniture.
+Several have been destroyed.
+The Equitable Center had three works by Burton.
+In the building’s Seventh Avenue lobby Burton installed Atrium Furnishment (1984-85), a 40-foot semi-circular bench of marble with onyx lights set around a circular table with a fountain (destroyed).
+The arc of the bench was echoed by a small grove of conifer trees.
 Near Sixth Avenue, alongside what was then the Paine Webber Building, Burton designed two installations (1985-86).
 Urban Plaza South, on 51st Street, includes a pair of triangular granite planters with wood benches and small granite mushroom-like tables, each with three stools of similar design.
 Similar planters appear at Urban Plaza North on 52nd Street, where they are joined by austere granite chairs and couches.
-In 1989, Burton died of AIDS at the age of 50.

 [Scott Burton’s] work balanced stubbornly and elegantly between art and furniture while evolving into a new kind of public sculpture.

-Burton has two other installations in New York City.
-In Lower Manhattan he designed the long granite bench on the plaza in front of the World Financial Center (now Brookfield Place).
-Burton’s installation of benches, ottomans, lamps, and wind vanes of steel and wood enlivens the fishing piers in Sheepshead Bay, Brooklyn.
+Burton had two other installations in New York City.
+In Lower Manhattan he designed the long granite bench on the plaza in front of the World Financial Center (now Brookfield Place; endangered).
+Burton’s installation of benches, ottomans, lamps, and wind vanes of steel and wood enlivens the fishing piers in Sheepshead Bay, Brooklyn (destroyed; pieces salvaged).

 NOTE: Names above in bold indicate LGBT people.